cert-manager/infrastructure/README.md

 ### Social Media

-Credentials for all social media accounts are stored in Venafi's 1password and will be migrated to an open-source alternative in time.
+Credentials for all social media accounts are stored in Venafi's 1password.

 #### Twitter / X